jcarley/cli/Docs.md

   -f, --force=false   If a file previously exists at `filepath`, overwrite it and export data
 ```

 `export` is a simple wrapper around the `backup create` and `backup download` command.
-When you request an export, a backup is created that will be added to the list of backups shown when you perform the <a href="#backup-list">backup list</a> command.
+When you request an export, a backup is created that will be added to the list of backups shown when you perform the [backup list](#backup-list) command.
 Next, that backup is immediately downloaded.
 Regardless of a successful export or not, the logs for the export will be printed to the console when the export is finished.
 Here is a sample command

 ```
 catalyze db export db01 ./dbexport.sql
 ```

-## <span id="default">default</span>
+## default <a id="default"></a>

 ```
 Usage: catalyze default ENV_ALIAS